-At the Annual Meeting, eight directors (constituting the entire board) are to be elected to serve until the next Annual Meeting of Stockholders and until a successor for any such director is elected and qualified, or until the earlier death, resignation or removal of such director.

-It is intended that the proxies will be voted for the eight nominees named below unless authority to vote for any such nominee is withheld.
-The eight nominees are currently directors of Intevac.
-Except for Mses.
-Hayes and Klein, who were appointed to the Board on June 7, 2019, each of the nominees was elected to the Board by the stockholders at the last annual meeting.
+Our business affairs are managed under the direction of the Board, which is currently composed of five members.
+At the Annual Meeting, five directors are to be elected to serve until Intevac's next annual meeting of stockholders and until a successor for any such director is elected and qualified, or until the earlier death, resignation or removal of such director.
+If you return a proxy but do not give instructions with respect to the election of directors, your shares will be voted for the five nominees named below unless authority to vote for any such nominee is withheld.
+Each of the nominees are standing for reelection.
 Each person nominated for election has agreed to serve if elected, and the Board has no reason to believe that any nominee will be unavailable or will decline to serve.
 In the event, however, that any nominee is unable or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for any other person who is designated by the current Board to fill the vacancy.
-The proxies solicited by this proxy statement may not be voted for more than eight nominees.
+The proxies solicited by this proxy statement may not be voted for more than five nominees.